Financial Aid & Awards

 3. Apply for the General Student Bursary

-Once you've established that you have a financial need and plan to pursue one of JIBC’s programs (10 credits or more), you can apply for the JIBC General Student Bursary.
+Once you've established a financial need and decide to pursue a JIBC program of 10 credits or more, you can apply for the JIBC General Student Bursary.

-JIBC offers scholarships and awards to students who meet specific criteria.
-Have a look at jibc.ca/scholarships and find the awards relevant to you.
+JIBC offers scholarships and grants to students who meet specific criteria.
+Have a look at our Awards, Bursaries & Scholarships page to find those relevant to you.

 5. Search for external awards

-We've created a list of external awards which may be applicable to JIBC students.
-Have a look at jibc.ca/external-awards.
+We've created a list of external awards, some of which apply to JIBC students.
+Have a look at external awards.

-If you've applied for funding that will arrive after a tuition deadline, you'll need to communicate this information with the program area.
-They will decide whether or not you'll be able to enter into a special payment arrangement.
+If you've applied for funding that will arrive after a tuition deadline, you'll need to communicate this information with the program area to determine if you're able to enter into a special payment arrangement.